Alcaro/russian-malware/arlib/sandbox/README.txt

 though again, such permissions will not be granted frivolously.

-The above applies even if the attacker is able to cause arbitrary syscalls to fail during sandbox setup, and/or launch arbitrarily many arbitrary executables (including ones built using information gathered by previous ones).
+The above applies even if the attacker is able to cause arbitrary syscalls to fail during sandbox setup, and/or launch arbitrarily many arbitrary executables, including ones built using information gathered by previous ones.
+Each sandbox run is assumed able to create a few files in an initially-empty directory.

 I choose to discount the possibility of kernel/glibc/compiler/hardware bugs; I know there are some, but smarter people than me have already looked for them.
 (And by restricting many syscalls,